Improved Form, Function, and Aesthetics with Dental Implants

 Dental implants are highly beneficial, and can improve oral health for a wide range of patients.
 Patients considering dental implants will need to meet various qualifications, including:

-- Have good overall, oral, and periodontal health
+- Have good overall, oral, and periodontal health with no active periodontal disease

 - Commit to consistent, proper oral hygiene, and routine checkups with a dentist